-- Details of the potential city, including typical hotel costs and/or cost estimates for hosting the event online
+- Details of the potential city, including typical hotel costs

 - Expected potential dates

 - Indications of potential collocation with other synergetic events

 - A possible high-level schedule of the conference, which should be based on recent CHI PLAY conferences.
 Innovative ideas for other sessions or sub-events are very welcome

 - Short bios of the general chairs and any local chairs or other community members, who have indicated their willingness to serve.
 Program Chairs for the archival papers/notes track should NOT be specified.
 The SC will work with the general chairs to choose program chairs after the host is chosen.

 - Potential local sponsors, both public bodies and local companies.